 Instant Pot artichokes are the easiest and quickest way to enjoy this delicious spring vegetable.
+Here’s a quick tutorial on how to prepare and cook artichokes in a pressure cooker in less than 1 hour.

 Cooking artichokes in a pressure cooker is a hands-off way to cook them for a perfect side dish or appetizer.
 If you’ve never tried them before, they taste similar to asparagus and Brussel sprouts, but with a mild nutty flavor to them.